A North Texas educational organization dedicated to inspiring young people through an arts-based, academic world-view.

 The number of auditioning applicants also varies; therefore, we are not able to provide consistent data on that topic.

-Although we specialize in fine arts, we put a premium on a high-quality education.
-The curriculum at TeSA is locally developed and TEKS-based.
+Although we specialize in Fine Arts, we put a premium on a high-quality education.
+The curriculum at TeSA is locally developed and Texas Essential Knowledge and Skills (TEKS)-based.
 It is aligned throughout grade levels and is open to individual teacher creativity in the classroom.
-Teachers are encouraged to integrate aspects of the arts into academic courses.
+Teachers are encouraged to integrate aspects of the arts in academic

 Yes.
-We are a public school and, as such, provide special services for qualifying students.
+We are a public school and, as such, provide special education, section 504, English as a Second Language, Response to Intervention, and Gifted and Talented services for qualifying students.

-Yes.
-As a public school, all students participate in the STAAR system, as well as all required early childhood literacy screenings.
+As a public school, all students participate in the State of Texas Assessments of Academic Readiness (STAAR) assessments, as well as all required early childhood literacy screenings.

-Our day begins at 8:00 am and ends at 3:45 pm.
-This is a longer school day than most area schools in order to accommodate additional fine arts in our students’ school day.
+Our day begins at 7:45 am and ends at 3:30 pm for Kindergarten-1st grade and 3:45 pm for 2nd-5th This is a longer school day than most area schools in order to accommodate additional fine arts in our students’ school day.

 No. As a public charter school there is no charge for students to attend.